mmarchand/fireping/README.md

 http://127.0.0.1:3000/targets/add
 or you can push them in DB directly of course

-Use grafana to make beautiful graphs ;)
+Use grafana to make beautiful graphs ;) (sample dashboard provided in grafana-dashboard.json file)